Health professionals - Physical health resources

 This is our guide to physical health for carers, families and friends.
 This booklet helps carers to get better physical healthcare for the person they support.
 It contains tips on medication, preparing for GP appointments and information sharing.

 This is a great, simple resource with all the basic facts you need to know about physical health checks.
-It is something that can be easily shared online or stuck up in a waiting room at a GP surgery.
+It is something that can be easily shared online or put up in a waiting room at a GP surgery.

 This is a free, easy to use training package designed to fill a training gap and give health professionals the confidence to address the physical health of people affected by mental illness.
 Developed in collaboration with experts in the field of mental and physical health, the e-learning package highlights some key physical health risks and demonstrates how a variety of health professionals have a role to play in addressing these issues.